Estimated reading time: 13 minutes

 The closest town of Xpujil is also surrounded by other minor archaeological sites, also interesting to explore, and local communities that offer tours around their villages to show you their beautiful products, from spectacular wooden objects to handmade jewellery, textiles and other handicrafts.

-Situated only a 30 minute ferry ride from Playa del Carmen, Cozumel is considered the mecca for scuba divers but also an interesting place to visit for nature and outdoor lovers as well.
-Lots of snorkeling is also available and for the sports fans, you can bike around the island to enjoy its spectacular landscapes, especially when you reach the east coast.
+Situated only a 30-minute ferry ride from Playa del Carmen, Cozumel is considered the mecca for scuba divers but also an interesting place to visit for nature and outdoor lovers as well.
+Lots of snorkelling is also available and for sports fans, you can bike around the island to enjoy its spectacular landscapes, especially when you reach the east coast.

 That’s it for our Guide to Caribbean Coast Mexico!
 Have you visited any of these locations?
 We’d love to hear any travel tips or advice you may have on them.
 If you do end up going, don’t forget to tag us with #granluchito.